Bloase/loopback_angular2_sample/README.md

 > npm start

-## open the project in the navigator (by default, is used the port 3000)
+## open the project in the navigator (by default, it runs with port 3000)

 [http://localhost:3000](http://localhost:3000)